This is what you as AirBnB host need to know about the tourist tax in Prague, called “Místní poplatek za lázeňský nebo rekreační pobyt”.

 - registration is done in 15min and is easy

-- you need to hand in a form sheet for it latest the 15th of the succeeding month
+- you need to file a monthly form latest the 15th of the succeeding month

 - needs to be paid latest the 15th of the succeeding month